Can your Fitbit cause skin irritation or rashes? Unfortunately, yes. Learn what I did to prevent my Fitbit from causing my skin to react.

 Cover your Fitbit with tape!

-You also want to wrap it around the sides of the device to prevent it from getting dislodged when you move.
+You also want to wrap it around the device’s sides to prevent it from dislodging when moving.

 The downside is you likely need to change this cover routinely–sometimes once per day or after removing the tape cover for charging.